Skip to main content

 Layer 4: Session Context

-AI tools pull from all layers, with more specific context overriding general context when conflicts arise.
+Agents pull from all layers, with more specific context overriding general context when conflicts arise.

-Context Best Practices: The GenAI.md Philosophy
+Context Best Practices: Guardrails, Not Manuals

 Creating effective context files requires understanding their purpose: they are API contracts for AI, not reference manuals for humans.
-This distinction changes everything about how you write them.
+This changes everything about how you write them.

 Guardrails Over Manuals